SYusupov/LogicGPT/README.md

 - Much preprocessing was done to the dataset to ensure a high-quality, which includes:
    - pairs of sentences with similarity above 80% were removed, the similarity was computed with Sentence Transformers and using keyword search
    - questions similar to the questions in Hugging Face benchmark test sets were removed
+- Change in performance across a variety of tasks can be evaluated.

 ### Fine-tuning Methodology
 The finetuning was done using:
 - Unsloth, a framework that facilitates and speeds up fine-tuning,
-- SFTTrainer of HuggingFace, Supervised Fine-tuning Trainer I used LoRA approach for finetuning.
+- SFTTrainer of HuggingFace, Supervised Fine-tuning Trainer I used the **LoRA** approach for finetuning.
+The rank parameter was set at **16**.
+Larger values can be used to improve performance.
-The finetuning is done in the notebook in [finetuning.ipynb](finetuning.ipynb) in Google Colab with the free NVIDIA T4 GPU.
+The finetuning is done in the notebook in [finetuning.ipynb](https://github.com/SYusupov/LogicGPT/blob/main/finetuning.ipynb) in Google Colab with the free NVIDIA T4 GPU.

 ## 4. Model Evaluation
 To evaluate Mistral 7B before and after fine-tuning, I used the framework [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).